Last updated: 27th January 2022

 Order information you expressly provide

-We need to transfer this information to our third party service providers - Klaviyo (transactional email) and ShipStation (shipping provider).
+We need to transfer this information to our third party service providers as outlined below.
 Our legal basis for this processing is Contract.
 We require this information to process your order.

 You can sign up for an account if you’d like but this isn’t required to order.
 This will make us happy because it confirms your interest in our store.
-It should also make you happy because we will remember your information and when you decide to buy our products, you do not have to provide all of your information over again -- you just have to log-in.
+It should also make you happy because we will remember your information and data collection preferences and when you decide to buy our products, you do not have to provide all of your information over again — you just have to log in.

 Our legal basis for this processing is consent as you are knowingly creating an account that allows you to store your information for a future date.
 We’re continuing to store your personal data to make it easier for you to use our site in the future.
 This is entirely optional and orders can be placed without creating an account.
 If you decide to create an account you can also withdraw your consent at any time by asking us to delete your account by contacting us using the details above.